silphid/jen/README.md

 # Wishlist

-- Allow `do` step to define multiple actions to call.
 - Add reusable modules (including both templates and scripts).
 - Add support for injecting snippets in specific sections of files in a second time (ie: adding multiple endpoints to an existing service).
 - Add `set` step to set multiple variables.